d-simon/blimp-io/README.md

 ###Service & Autostart

-A service script is provided together with blimp-io, it assumes the usage of hotnode
+A service script is provided together with blimp-io; ~~it assumes the usage of hotnode~~

     nano init.d/blimp-io